Search

 Highest Altitude: 3,868 m/12,690 ft Cheram

+Wake you, champion.
 You have successfully completed most of the section of Kanchenjunga, and it’s time to return from one of the fabulous treks in Nepal.
-The trail descends through the rhododendron forest after fishing breakfast at Cheram.
-The trek is downhill mostly through the gorge and steep uphill through an area prone to landslides at the final part.
-It takes 6 hours to get to Tortong (2,980 m/9,777 ft) from Cheram, covering 10 km/6.2 miles.
+The trail descends through the rhododendron forest after breakfast at Cheram.
+The trek is mostly downhill through the gorge and steep uphill through an area prone to landslides at the final part.
+It takes 6 hours to reach Tortong from Cheram, covering a distance of 10 km (6.2 miles).

 Itinerary Details